dlebansais/Wrist/Samples/comet/page/sign up/readme.md

 The sign up page allows users to select one of the following methods for signing in:

-- Login id only
+- name only
-- Login id and password, with a confirmation
+- name and password, with a confirmation
-- Use the login information from another platform
+- Use the sign in information from another platform

 The method is chosen with a radio button.
 Using a certificate to sign in later czan be done from the profile page.

-For login id or login & password methods, There is a validity duration option:
+For "name only" or "name and password" methods, There is a validity duration option:

 - This session only
 - Two weeks